microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 The remainder of the steps are going to be performed in the integrated terminal unless noted otherwise.

-> **Note each command mentioned in a README should be executed in the
-> directory of that README unless specified otherwise**

 ### Set the default working directory

 Lets make sure that your VSCode Explorer view is open to the `/mnt` directory.